-The costs of the Utility Regulator are offset primarily by annual licence fees paid on the issue of electricity, gas and water and sewerage licences as defined under statute.
-Electricity licence fees are calculated on the basis of a determination made by the Utility Regulator.
-It was decided in 1992 that one third of the cost of electricity regulation should be charged to the holders of generation licences, one third to the holders of transmission licences and one third to the holders of public electricity supply licences; second tier licence holders pay a minimum fee of £250 plus an additional amount based on Mws supplied in the previous year which reduces the fee payable by the public electricity supply licence holder.
+The costs of the Utility Regulator are offset primarily by annual licence fees paid on the issue of of electricity, gas and water and sewerage licences as defined under statute.
+Electricity licence fees are calculated on the basis of a determination made in 2011 by the Utility Regulator.
+It was decided that one third of the cost of electricity regulation should be charged to the holders of generation licences, one third to the holders of transmission licences and one third to the holders of public electricity supply licences.
+All licence holders pay a minimum of £1,500.
 Licence fees are ultimately recovered from electricity customers through an operating cost allowance in the Price Controls of Northern Ireland Electricity's regulated businesses.